 Following are the mission statement, vision statement, and core values statement for the North Tahoe Public Utility District.
-Adopted July 2006.
+Adopted January 12, 2016.

-Open Communications - be open to all points of view
+- Open Communications - be open to all points of view

-Honesty - be fair, straightforward and factual
+- Transparency and Honesty - be fair, straightforward and factual

-Public Trust - be committed to earning this every day
+- Public Trust - be committed to earning this every day

-Protecting the Environment - be good stewards of what we have been given
+- Protecting the Environment - be good stewards of what we have been given

-Cooperation - efficiencies come from teamwork
+- Cooperation - efficiencies come from collaboration and teamwork

-|Sewer Department||Water Department||Recreation & Parks Department|
+|District Facts||Sewer Department||Water Department||Recreation & Parks Department|

 |Founded||July 1948||November 1967||May 1968|